 This refers to implementing and monitoring of the intervention and the overall program.
 It includes procedures for iterative changes in the planned activities as needed, according to the monitoring data.

 Upon completion of the intervention, participants are interviewed using qualitative methods to identify potentially important unexpected impacts of the program.
 They are also re-interviewed using the baseline quantitative instrument, to measure changes in the outcome indicators such as problem severity and function.
 Where possible, the amount of change is compared with the amount of change experienced by a control group, to determine the true program impact.
-Module 6 describes the use of a randomized control trial design to evaluate interventions.

 Back to Top